kpierc11/Personal-Site/README.md

 # Personal_Site
-This is my personal site built with HTML, Vanilla CSS and React.JS Hosted on google cloud.
+This is my personal site built Daisy UI, and Next Js Hosted on google cloud.
 (Working on updates) https://kalebpierce.netlify.app/